marjankolev94/url-shortener/README.md

-# PrimeYear App
+# URL Shortener App

-PrimeYear App is a PHP/Laravel & Vue.JS application designed to generate short hashed and unique version of given URL in a format: example.com/[hash], and check if the shortened Url is detected as safe from Google Safe Browsing.
+URL Shortener App is a PHP/Laravel & Vue.JS application designed to generate short hashed and unique version of given URL in a format: example.com/[hash], and check if the shortened Url is detected as safe from Google Safe Browsing.

 ## Features